 The procedure usually takes between 30 and 40 minutes.
-You will need to stay in the CT department for another 30 minutes or so after your injection so that we can make sure you feel comfortable enough to leave the department.
+You may need to stay in the CT department for another 15-30 minutes after your injection, so that we can make sure you feel comfortable enough to leave the department.

-We will try to keep to your appointment time but occasionally we are delayed.
+We will try to keep to your appointment time but occasionally we are delayed as the radiology department has emergency scans to accommodate for.
 We will let you know if there is a delay.